MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │  3 │
     =#

-This form of aggregation is helpful for extending compositions.
+This form of aggregation is helpful when extending compositions.
 Let's start with the query, `OneTo(3) >> OneTo(It)`.

     void[OneTo(3) >> OneTo(It)]